 As one of the first football scouting software applications for personal computers, Easy-Scout traces its origins to the computer lab at Susquehanna University in Selinsgrove, PA during the school's history-making 1983 Football season.
-Early the following year (1984), the first commercially available version of Easy-Scout (for Apple II computers) was completed in nearby Lewisburg, PA and soon was published by CompuSports, which had relocated to Frederick, MD.
+Early the following year (1984), the first commercially available version of Easy-Scout (for Apple II computers) was published.
 A version of Easy-Scout for analyzing Defenses (Easy-D-Scout) and an IBM-compatible version of each program were released the following year (1985).

 Easy-Scout contributed a number of innovations to football scouting software in early 1984.
 From the very first version, Easy-Scout enabled a football coach to use his own words and "terminology" to categorize an Offense's formations and plays.
 Prior to Easy-Scout, football scouting "programs" required either structured naming procedures or cryptic "coding" procedures and usually both !
 Easy-Scout also included what we later came to refer to as "intelligent default values" - the pre-filling of the Down, Distance and Field Position based on the result of the previous play.